Étienne de Veniard, Sieur de Bourgmont: The Padouca

+Here is the great French chief who has brought peace between us and our greatest enemies.
+Henceforth we shall be able to hunt in peace, and we will be able to visit those who up to now made war on us, and they will visit us.

-Bourgmont assembled 200 of the Apache chiefs and discussed the need for peace among all tribes.
-He implored them to allow the French traders to pass through their lands en route to the Spanish settlements in New Mexico.
-Next, he invited the chiefs to take what they wanted of the merchandise.
+Bourgmont implored them to allow the French traders to pass through their lands en route to the Spanish settlements in New Mexico.

 He estimated that the village contained 140 dwellings, about 800 men, more than 1,500 women, and about 2,000 children.
 The imbalance between men and women indicates that the life of an Apache man was hazardous.
 The dwellings were large enough to house 30 people to live in each.
-The Apache chief said that he had twelve villages under his control and together four times the number of people as in this village, or about 16,000.
+The Apache chief said that he had twelve villages under his control and commanded four times the number warriors that the French could see in the village.
 The Apache lived in a large territory extending more than 200 leagues (520 miles).

 Bourgmont wrote that the Apache maintained permanent villages.
 They sent out regular hunting parties, in groups of 50-100 households.
 As one hunting party returned, another would leave, so that the village was occupied at all times.
 They apparently journeyed up to five or six days from their village to hunt.
-The Apache sowed a little corn and pumpkins.
+The Apache sowed only a little corn and pumpkins compared to the neighoring tribes to the east.
 They obtained tobacco and horses from trade with the Spanish in New Mexico, in exchange for tanned buffalo skins.
 It is unclear whether the Spanish ventured out on the plains to visit the Apache villages, or whether the Apaches traveled to the Spanish settlements.
 The latter seems more likely, although Spaniards may have gone out occasionally to meet the Apache who lived relatively near to their settlements.
 The explorer noticed that the Apache living furthest from the Spanish settlements still used flint knives for skinning buffalo and felling trees, an indicator that not much European trade had reached them.

 The Apache were hospitable; they feasted and fêted Bourgmont and his group for three days before the French party turned toward home on October 22.
 By October 31, Bourgmont had reached the Kaw village again.
-Traveling down the Missouri in circular "bullboats", made of buffalo hides stretched over a framework of saplings, the party reached Fort Orleans on November 5.
+Traveling down the Missouri in circular bullboats, made of buffalo hides stretched over a framework of saplings, the party reached Fort Orleans on November 5.
 Bourgmont thought his expedition had been successful, but little came of it.
-Within about a decade, the Apache whom he had met in Kansas were gone, pushed south by an aggressive tribe migrating from the Rocky Mountains and sweeping all before them: the Comanche.
+Within about a decade, the Apache whom he had met in Kansas were gone, pushed south by the Comanche.